yt-project/yt/doc/source/examining/loading_data.rst

 yt will attempt to guess the fields in the file.
 For more control over the hydro fields or the particle fields, see :ref:`loading-ramses-data-args`.

+yt also support the new way particles are handled introduced after version `stable_17_09` (the version introduced after the 2017 Ramses User Meeting).
+In this case, the file `part_file_descriptor.txt` containing the different fields in the particle files will be read.
+If you use a custom version of RAMSES, make sure this file is up-to-date and reflects the true layout of the particles.

 yt supports outputs made by the mainline ``RAMSES`` code as well as the ``RAMSES-RT`` fork.
 Files produces by ``RAMSES-RT`` are recognized as such based on the presence of a ``info_rt_*.txt`` file in the output directory.